 Day 4: Tadapani to Ghandruk

-This section passes through open meadows and dense forests, accompanied by the sounds of flowing streams and birdsong.
-Approaching Ghandruk, trekkers walk along stone-paved paths with impressive views of Machhapuchhre and the Annapurna range.
+Walk through open meadows and dense forests while enjoying the sounds of streams and birds.
+As you approach Ghandruk, the trail follows stone-paved paths with views of Machhapuchhre and the Annapurna range.

 Day 5: Ghandruk to Nayapul and Drive Back to Pokhara

-The final day is a gentle walk through traditional villages and terraced farms before reaching Nayapul.
-After days surrounded by mountains and nature, the return to Pokhara feels relaxing and fulfilling.
+The final day follows a gentle route through traditional villages and terraced farmland before reaching Nayapul.
+From there, drive back to Pokhara and conclude the trek.

 Tips and Recommendations

-Start the Poon Hill hike early to catch the best sunrise colors.
+- Start the Poon Hill hike early to enjoy the best sunrise colors.

-Walk at a comfortable pace, rest well, and eat warm meals.
+- Walk at a comfortable pace, take regular breaks, and eat warm meals.

-Check weather conditions before starting each day’s hike.
+- Check the weather conditions before starting each day’s hike.

 FAQs